Coronavirus Covid-19 Information

 At this time, there's only one one known disruptions to the printing partners that handle printing and shipping my work.
 The UK printer is currently closed.
 You can find out more about where prints are made below.

 In the event a printer is closed, an order can still be fulfilled but it will ship from another printer and as a result the shipping costs may be more than in normal times.

 In general it is taking longer to print (7 to 14 days) and ship regardless of location but all orders are still being fulfilled.
 Please expect slower than normal delivery.

 It is possible that there will be more disruptions but since most items are available from multiple locations, it's likely that your order would simply be printed in a different location.
 I will update this page if and when more disruptions, if any, are known.
 And if I discover there will be any issue with your order, I will contact you individually.

 Is My Online Order Safe to Handle?

 Current Consensus is that this virus is not as easily transmitted by touch.
-And regardless, in online shopping, there are less touch points when ordering online than purchasing in a store.
-Coupled with the short time span that Covid-19 survives on surfaces, your order should be safe.
+And regardless, in online shopping, there are less touch points than purchasing in a store.
+Coupled with the short time span that Covid-19 survives on surfaces, your order should be without worry.
 You can read more about this at the CDC and WHO.
 See the following links.

 “In general, because of poor survivability of coronaviruses on surfaces, there is likely very low risk of spread from products or packages that are shipped over a period of days or weeks at ambient temperatures .”